Feature Gallery

 A quick highlight of the core skating movement through an early level

 An early prototype version of the game’s core skateboarding-inspired movement.
 This was one of our first attempts at making the skateboarding physics less realistic, more “game-y”.
-You’ll notice at one point the player slams into the ground going straight down, with more realistic physics normally this should result in a dead stop but this felt terrible in playtesting!
+You’ll notice at one point the player slams into the ground going straight down, with more realistic physics normally this should result in a dead stop or a bounce but this felt terrible in playtesting!
 We stuck with the idea of preserving your speed as much as possible to keep the player moving.

 A fun note: you’ll notice these two vertical bars on the top left and right of the screen.
 The game was originally conceived as a ship battling game and these represented the health bars of your ship on the left and the opponent on the right.
 We went through a ton of iteration to make to try to make this work before greatly simplifying the gameplay to focus solely on the skateboarding.